apresmoi/agent-starter/examples/sitcom-team/README.md

-# Sitcom Agents: Scene and Character Interaction
+# Sitcom Agents Team: Scene and Character Interaction

 Simulate a dynamic sitcom environment where a Scene Agent directs the setting and plot, and multiple Character Agents interact within those scenes based on their unique personalities.